kaplayjs/kaplay-site/guides/en/getting_started/sounds.md

 ---
 title: Sounds
 description:
-    How to play music, audios and sounds in KAPLAY, the HTML5 Game Library for JavaScript and TypeScript.
+    How to play music, audio, and sounds in KAPLAY, the HTML5 game library for JavaScript and Typescript.
 url: audio
 order: "basics-8"
 ---